tcondeixa/bucket-web-client/README.md

 - ListBucket
 - GetObject

-`GOOGLE_APPLICATION_CREDENTIALS` env variables with path to the service account credentials in json.
+`GOOGLE_APPLICATION_CREDENTIALS` env variable with the path to the service account credentials in json format.
 This is only needed in case you provide access to GCP Storage Buckets.

 The service account need to allow: